wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 You can enable additional modules only on a per-pod basis by setting Pod's annotation `sidecar.wallarm.io/nginx-extra-modules`.

-The format of annotation's value is the JSON array.
+The format of annotation's value is an array.
 Example with additional modules enabled:

 ```yaml hl_lines="16-17"
 apiVersion: apps/v1